Mwami, Zambia

-Mwami is a town in the Eastern Province of Zambia.
-The town lies at the international border with Malawi, adjacent to the Malawian city of Mchinji.
+Mwami is a town in the Eastern Province of Zambia in Chipata District, at the eastern end of the Great East Road at the international border with Malawi.
+It has a border post through which most trade between Zambia and Malawi passes, close to the Malawian city of Mchinji.

 Location

-The town lies at the eastern end of the Great East Road in Chipata District, Eastern Province, at the border with Malawi.
-Mwami is located approximately 27 km southeast of the district and provincial capital at Chipata.
+Mwami is located approximately 22 km southeast of the district and provincial capital at Chipata.
 It is located approximately 581 km, east-north-east of Lusaka, the capital city of Zambia.
 This is approximately 145 km, by road west-north-west of Lilongwe, Malawi's capital city.

-The geographical coordinates of Mwami, Zambia are:13°48'30.0"S, 32°45'19.0"E (Latitude:-13.808333; Longitude:32.755278).
-Mwami sits at an average elevation of 1320 m above mean sea level.